jenrichmond/RNotes_blogdown/content/post/2021-10-13-making-maps-with-r/index.markdown

 ```

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-1.png" width="672" />

-There are lots of different palette packages that have continuous palettes.
+But don't limit yourself to ggplot defaults; there are lots of different palette packages that have continuous palettes.
 I learned about a new one at Code Club today called [PNWColors](https://github.com/jakelawlor/PNWColors) that is inspired by Pacific North West landscapes.

 Here I am setting the "pal" and using that to define colours within a `scale_fill_gradientn()` instead of `scale_fill_continous()`.